seanwhs/BootCamps/Readme.md

 * DVC for data and experiment versioning
 * MLflow for experiment tracking
 * Apache Superset and Metabase
-* Hugging Face Transformers libraries
-* llama.cpp, Ollama, and vLLM
-* LangChain and Haystack
-* Qdrant and Chroma
-* Model Context Protocol (MCP) SDKs
-* Agent-to-Agent (A2A) protocols
-* FastAPI

 ### Core Learning Areas